 Trademark rights can be bought and sold just like other forms of property.
 When these rights are transferred, it is called a “trademark assignment.”
 This practice is very common.
 While not required, it is strongly recommended that these transactions be recorded on paper, with a contract.

-In the case that a trademark was assigned without a written agreement, there is a way to later document the assignment.
-This is called nunc pro tunc trademark assignment.
+In the case that ownership of a trademark was previously transferred without a written agreement, there is a way to later document the assignment.
+This is called a nunc pro tunc trademark assignment.
 It simply means that the assignment is made official from the date an oral agreement was made, instead of the date the written agreement was executed.
+Obviously, to make a nunc pro tunc assignment, you must include the date on which assignment took place.

-Many individuals record trademark assignments to transfer registrations to their business entities.
-They may not have incorporated their businesses before they filed their applications.
-Then, because they have incorporated by the time the trademark registration issues, they can assign the registration to their business entity.
-Having your business own the registration makes sense because (1) the registration is an asset of the business, not the individual; and (2) owning the registration as an individual means you may be liable in a trademark infringement lawsuit.
-However, it is important to note that an application filed on an Intent to Use basis cannot be assigned during the application process without first having use in commerce.
+Many applications are filed under the names of individual owners.
+Later, the owner will create a business entity and assign the trademark rights to that business entity.
+Once that is completed, the owner can record the assignment with the USPTO.
+Having your business own the trademark registration makes sense because (1) the registration is an asset of the business, not the individual, and (2) owning the registration as an individual means you may have personal liability in a trademark infringement lawsuit.
+Although this practice is common, it is important to note that an application filed on an Intent to Use basis cannot be assigned during the application process without first having use in commerce.
 Otherwise, the resulting registration can be subject to cancellation.

 Do You Need to Record a Trademark Assignment to Transfer Ownership?

-It is important that a trademark assignment ensures a transfer of rights without risking abandonment or cancellation.
-If you would like to speak with an attorney that can ensure your assignment is properly recorded, please call me at (314) 479-3668, email me at email@example.com, or complete the contact form found on this page to schedule your free initial consultation today.
+It is important that a trademark assignment ensures a transfer of rights without risking cancellation.
+If you would like to speak with an attorney that can ensure your assignment is properly recorded, please call me at (480) 360-3499, email me at email@example.com, or complete the contact form found on this page to schedule your free initial consultation today.
 I look forward to speaking with you.